TrippCreates/Tripp-BlueStamp-Portfolio/drone.md

 # Custom Drone
 This project was by far my favorite.
 It had the best end product, and I got to combine so many disciplines.
-I did a lot of electrical engineering, I got to do some mechanical work on the hardware, I 3D printed some custom mounts, and I did lots of online shopping for parts.
+I did a lot of electrical engineering, some mechanical work on the hardware, 3D-printed some custom mounts and did lots of online shopping for parts.
 The project got me even deeper into the RC world, and it was so modular that I felt like I could do anything and go anywhere with it.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|